DCC-EX/website/docs/start/wifi-setup.md

 In order to connect both Vcc and CH_PD to the 3.3V output of the arduino, you can make a "Y" shaped jumper or put the ESP-01s on a small circuit board and wire it that way.
 Below are little boards you can buy called "ESP-01 Breakout Board" or "ESP-01 Breadboard adapter".
 Some even have a voltage regulator so you can use the 5V power from the Mega instead of 3.3V

+!!!
+Note about current requirements
+    While we at DCC-EX Labs have had success with running the ESP-01s off the 3.3V Mega power supply, this is at the limit of what the Mega can supply.
+The Mega 3.3V regulator is only rated for 200mA.
+The ESP can exceed this in short bursts.
+If you want to be safe, you can power a 5V to 3.3V regulator from the 5V supply or find another way to provide clean, regulated 3.3V to the ESP

 ![ESP-01s Adapters](../images/esp-01_adapter.jpg)
 <br>
 Figure 10 - ESP-01 Breakout Boards